 Methods Used to Value TSERS Investment: Pursuant to North Carolina General Statutes, the State Treasurer is the custodian and administrator of the retirement systems.
 The State Treasurer maintains various investment portfolios in its Investment Pool.
-The pension trust funds are the primary participants in the Long-term Investment portfolio and the sole participants in the External Fixed Income Investment, Equity Investment, Real Estate Investment portfolios.
+The pension trust funds are the primary participants in the Long-Term Investment portfolio and the sole participants in the External Fixed Income Investment, Equity Investment, Real Estate Investment, Alternative Investment, Credit Investment, and Inflation Protection Investment portfolios.
+The Fixed Income Asset Class includes the Long-Term Investment and External Fixed Income Investment Portfolios.
+The Global Equity Asset Class includes the Equity Investment Portfolio.
 The investment balance of each pension trust fund represents its share of the fair market value of the net position of the various portfolios within the pool.
-Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2015 Comprehensive Annual Financial Report.
+Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2016 Comprehensive Annual Financial Report.

-Net Pension Liability: At June 30, 2016, the College reported a liability of \$2,264,186 for its proportionate share of the collective net pension liability.
-The net pension liability was measured as of June 30, 2015.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2014, and update procedures were used to roll forward the total pension liability to June 30, 2015.
+Net Pension Liability: At June 30, 2017, the College reported a liability of \$5,805,056 for its proportionate share of the collective net pension liability.
+The net pension liability was measured as of June 30, 2016.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2015, and update procedures were used to roll forward the total pension liability to June 30, 2016.
 The College's proportion of the net pension liability was based on the present value of future salaries for the College relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2015, the College's proportion was .06144%, which was a decrease of .00248 from its proportion measured as of June 30, 2014.
+As of June 30, 2016, the College's proportion was 0.06316%, which was an increase of 0.00172 from its proportion measured as of June 30, 2015.